Curriculum Vitae

 Associate Professor, University of California, Santa Barbara, CA 1975-1981

-Professor, University of California, Santa Barbara, CA 1981-present
+Professor, University of California, Santa Barbara, CA 1981-2016

 Chair, Department of Mathematics, University of California, Santa Barbara, CA 1999-2004.